Dancorp/GhettoLed/README.md

 The challenge is about led integration. (speakers/grid shape) but they can be placed everywhere (radio scale, tape...)

 ## Known issues:
-- Some little ground noise.
+- Some little ground noise due to the Switched-mode power supply (Filtering / Help needed)
+- Sometime, Button bounces depending the implementation.
+(Ground issue too i think)

 ## How to customize the code
-You need to set the number of LED on each LED strip.
+- You need to set the number of LED on each LED strip.
+- Depending your coding skills, you can change colors on some templates. (firsts VU for exemple)
-You need to install FastLed library and use Arduino 1.65 software to prevent crashs.
+- You need to install FastLed library and use Arduino 1.65 software to prevent crashs.
-(to be continued)
+- to be continued...

 ## How to use it
 By default, all lights are turned off.